M-Gadd/-GoReactPgHeroku/README.md

-# Go React Postgres Heroku
+# Go React Postgres Docker Heroku

 A simple BoilerPlate to get you started with: